Nationals beat Twins 12-6 as AL Central race tightens

 Minnesota’s divisional lead fell for the second straight game as the Twins head to Cleveland for three-game series beginning Friday, the final games between the teams this season.
 Cleveland was idle Thursday.
 The Twins lost three games off their lead in the last five days.

+The Twins were already without Miguel Sano (sore back), Max Kepler (sore left shoulder), Marwin Gonzalez (oblique strain), Jake Cave (left groin strain) and reliever Sam Dyson (sore right biceps).
+Baldelli said Adrianza will not make the trip to Cleveland and may be out awhile.

+“It’s kind of crazy, because I haven’t seen a situation like this in a long time, and we’ve had periods of time this year when we seem to be short on players,” said Baldelli.
+“You usually don’t see it in September because of the expanded rosters and the ability to carry as many players as you can.
+But that’s what we’re dealing with.”

 Lefthander Patrick Corbin (12-7) pitched effectively for six innings at Target Field, limiting baseball’s top home run-hitting team to three runs on nine hits.

-Nelson Cruz hit Minnesota’s one homer off Corbin in the third, his 36th, an estimated 454-foot blast into the restaurant above the batter’s eye in center field.
-Jonathan Schoop added another homer in the 8th.
+Twins DH Nelson Cruz hit Minnesota’s one homer off Corbin in the third, his 36th, an estimated 454-foot blast into the restaurant above the batter’s eye in center field.

+“You just try to locate early, get ahead of them, try to get them to swing at your pitch,” Corbin said.
+“They’re dangerous.
+I think they still lead the league in homers, or close to it.
+You can’t make mistakes to these guys.
+I thought today I was able to make some good pitches.
+They had some ground balls that got through, but for the most part our offense did a great job and kept putting up runs throughout the game.”

 Twins starter Kyle Gibson (13-7), back after missing nine games with ulcerative colitis, struggled through 4 2/3 innings, giving up six runs, five earned, on eight hits while walking four.

-Twice this season, Gibson quietly visited the Cleveland Clinic for treatment.
-Earlier this week Gibson said he felt better with rest and a change of medication.

-“We know what Gibby’s been dealing with,” Twins manager Rocco Baldelli said before the game.
-“He’s always found a way to go out and do his job very well.
-He doesn’t complain when he probably could.
-I think this little break was very nice, much needed, and will definitely help him out going forward through the rest of the year.”
+Four of the runs charged to him scored with two out, the last on a passed ball after he left the game.

+“I had a chance to get out of a lot of those innings, but just didn’t do a good enough job to get out,” Gibson said.

-The Nationals added four runs in the sixth off reliever Kohl Stewart to put the game out of reach.
+The Nationals added four runs in the sixth off reliever Kohl Stewart to seemingly put the game out of reach.
 The big blows were Rendon’s two-run double and Soto’s two-run, opposite-field homer to left.
 It was Soto’s 34th homer; Rendon hit his 33rd in the first.
+But the Twins cut the lead to 10-6 in the eighth and loaded the bases with one out before former Twin Fernando Rodney struck out Cruz and pinch-hitter Jorge Polanco.

+“It got a little close there,” Corbin said.
+“He comes in and gets those two big strikeouts.
+He’s 40-something.
+He still throws hard.
+He’s still out there doing it, comes in in a big spot, makes pitches.
+I feel like he’s going to be doing this forever.”

+Now it’s on to Cleveland for the hobbled Twins, who have lost three of four.

+“When we’re against the wall, we push back,” Cruz said.
+“Tomorrow will be a good example.
+We all believe each other, and this is what we’re here for.
+Anyone you ask wants to be in this situation.”

-The game began after a 50-minute weather delay.
+The game began after a 50-minute rain delay.

 TAKE A SEAT